 Basin renewal projects address pipes 15-inches and smaller and the majority of these projects are a direct result of data collected the SSES program.
-Ten projects were opened in FYB15 which will result in 19,777 feet of pipe being replaced or rehabilated.
+Eight projects were opened in FYB18 which will result in nearly 15,000feet of pipe replaced or being rehabilated.
 Exhibit 12 provides construction photos of a CIPP and Open Cut project.
-A total of \$1.53 million was spent on these projects during FYB15.
+These projects are estimated to cost \$2.1 million.